StrongeLeeroy/WebLeecher/README.markdown

 ##Alpha Releases:

+*   v0.3.2 Alpha (Beta candidate)
+    -   Users may now choose the thread prefix through a dropdown select_tag.
+    -   A "Copy to clipboard!" button has been added to the result show.html.erb page for convenience.
+    -   Forum category picker now works the way it should (no multiple choice functionality yet).
+    -   Some minor styling.
+    -   Added this README to the about.html.erb file.
+    -   Will release BETA as soon as a few minor bugs are gone.

 *   v0.3.1 Alpha (Beta candidate)
     -   Simplified the forum category picker using a select_tag
     -   Fixed the bad URI bug.
+    -   A "Reset all fields" button has been added to the initial form in new.html.erb for convenience.
     -   BETA Candidate.

 *   v0.3.0 Alpha